 I rented a motor scooter and in the evening went to Blafouti at I Thea Artemis (Η Θεά Άρτεμις) taverna where I had a decent meal of fresh fish.
 The evening was windy with a S wind.

 By 10 PM I was in my cabin sound asleep.

 Friday May 18, 2007

-Having jet-lag I woke up at 4:30 AM.
+Having jet-lag, I woke up at 4:30 AM.
 I worked inside the cabin, cleaning and organizing things.
 Later in the morning Sideris, the tent man, came and measured.
 The bimini frame need to be re-made.
-Work started on this but it looks doubtful if all the work will be completed by tomorrow.
+Work started on this but it looked doubtful if all the work will be completed by tomorrow.
 It rained.
 The inspection certificate did arrive.
 I drove to Lakki where I cleared the boat with the Limenarchio (Greek Coast Guard).
 I then bought some provisions and rode back to Partheni.

 I made a long list of things to do.
 Finished cleaning the cabins, cleaned the galley, the refrigerator, and the bathroom.
 Placed the rugs on the floor.
 Now Thetis looks nice from the inside as well as the outside.
 I installed the new iPod interface.
 It works well.

 On deck, I rigged all the running lines which were stowed for the winter.